root-project/root/tree/ntuple/v7/doc/specifications.md

 The `SizeT` template parameter defines the in-memory integer type of the collection size.
 The valid types are `std::uint32_t` and `std::uint64_t`.

-### ROOT::Experimental::RNTupleBLOB

-A field that stores uninterpreted byte arrays.
-Similar to a string field, the `RNTupleBLOB` field has two columns.
-It represents the data as a collection of bytes.
-The first (principal) column is of type [Split]Index[64,32].
-The second column is of type `Byte`.

 ## Limits

 TODO(jblomer)